ramme-io/create-ramme-app/README.md

 [![NPM Version](https://img.shields.io/npm/v/@ramme-io/create-app.svg)](https://www.npmjs.com/package/@ramme-io/create-app) [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)

-**The clean-room environment for modern product design.**
+**A quick start for prototypes.**

-This repository is the official scaffolding tool for the Ramme ecosystem.
-It automates the setup of a production-grade frontend environment, pre-wiring the **Ramme UI** component library with the industry's most robust open-source technologies.
+This repository is the scaffolding tool for the Ramme collection.
+It spins up a standard frontend environment, with the **Ramme UI** component library included.

-Designed for speed and structural integrity, this starter kit removes the friction of configuration so you can move from concept to interactive prototype in seconds.
+Designed for quick builds, this starter kit standardizes configurations so you can move from concept to interactive prototype in seconds.

 ---

 ## Quick Start

-To scaffold a new project, run the initialization command in your terminal.
-This will generate a fresh directory with all dependencies linked and configured.
+To spin up a new project, run the initialization command in your terminal.
+This will generate a new folder with all resources linked and configured.

 *(Replace `my-new-project` with your desired folder name).*